 - $1 million to the family of a resident whose fall caused wrongful death

 - $740,000 settlement for elder abuse and neglect

 The case may go to trial if a settlement cannot be reached between your lawyers and the lawyers for the nursing home.
 This means the case will be taken to court, where a judge or jury will decide the outcome.

 Both sides typically avoid trials because they add more time to the legal process.
 They are also usually riskier since there’s no way to guarantee whom a judge or jury will side with.
 In some cases, if you lose a trial, you might not get any compensation.

 Nursing Home Abuse Law Firms

-- Proven track record of success in court
+- A proven track record of success